Research & Policy Analyst

 How to Apply

-Please send a single PDF containing a cover letter, resume, work samples (writing, maps, design, for example), and contacts for 2-3 professional references to Lucy Robson, Director of Research & Policy, email@example.com.
+Please send a single PDF containing a cover letter, resume, 3 work samples (showing your best writing, mapping, and design work), and contact information for 2-3 professional references to Lucy Robson, Director of Research & Policy, firstname.lastname@example.org.